bradleyjay/docker_whale_race/docker/docker_shocker_plan.md

 ### Build the Docker Image (this happens once)
+Commands are in the docker-compose.yaml, for examples!
 First pass, create image and run docker container:

 * Create dockerfile, include application (how?) (right now, a test bash script)
 * Build that file into an image (note image hash output here): `docker build .`